Land sales and disposals

 If you can consider my complaint what will the Ombudsman look for?

 We consider whether the council has done something wrong in the way it dealt with the sale or disposal of its assets and whether this has affected you adversely.
-Some of the issues we might be able to look at are if the council:
+Some of the issues we might look at include if the council:

-- goes back on its agreement to sell or lease land or property that it owns
+- goes back on its agreement to sell or lease land or property it owns

 - gives you misleading or inaccurate information about the land or buildings that it is selling or disposing of